-To participate in district grants and global grants, districts must complete an online qualification process in which they agree to follow and implement the financial and stewardship guidelines in the district memorandum of understanding.
+To participate in grants, districts must complete an online qualification process in which they agree to follow and implement the financial and stewardship guidelines in the district memorandum of understanding.
 Each district must also conduct a grant management seminar as part of the qualification process for clubs.